Topological Hyperbolicity of Moduli spaces of Elliptic Surfaces: Introduction

 In the past decades, many works on the hyperbolicity properties of the moduli space of polarized varieties have been invested, motivated by the Shafarevich problem and its higher dimensional generalizations.
 For instance, Viehweg and the third named author proved that $U$ parametrizing canonically polarized manifolds is Brody hyperbolic in \cite{vz}.
 Later, To-Yeung have made a further step by showing that $U$ is Kobayashi hyperbolic \cite{ToYeung}.
 For more details and references, the readers are recommended to the surveys \cite{vie-01}, \cite{kovac-03}, \cite{mvz-05}, \cite{kovac-05} etc. However, very little is known for the topological hyperbolicity.

+In this paper we propose to study the topological hyperbolicity of moduli spaces of polarized manifolds.
+As the first supporting evidence, we prove that: \begin{thmx} Let $X$ be a projective manifold supporting a polarized integral variation of Hodge structures such that the induced period map is quasi-finite.
+Then for each smooth closed subvariety $Z \subset X$ of positive dimension, $\pi_1(Z)$ has exponential growth and the image $\mathrm{Im}[\pi_1(Z) \to \pi_1(X)]$ is infinite and non-abelian. \end{thmx} Theorem~\ref{main-thm1} suggests that moduli spaces where Torelli-type theorems hold tend to be topologically hyperbolic.

+If a finitely generated group $\Gamma$ is linear (i.e. can be realized as a subgroup of some general linear group), a classical result tells us that $\Gamma$ is either of polynomial growth in which case $\Gamma$ is virtually nilpotent, or of exponential growth otherwise (\cite{Tit72, Mil68b, Wol68}).
+To derive Theorem~\ref{main-thm1} as a corollary, it is essential to rule out the possibility of the monodromy representations of polarized VHS being virtually nilpotent.
+However, Deligne's classical semi-simplicity theorem only imposes restrictions on the algebraic monodromy groups (i.e., the Zariski closure of the monodromy representation image).
+Thus one has limited information about the monodromy group itself, which is a finitely generated linear group, unless the monodromy group can be explicitly determined in certain cases (such as the mapping class group, cf. \cite{AAS}).
+Consequently, rather than analyzing the monodromy representation directly, we adopt Milnor's strategy from \cite{Mil68} to prove the exponential growth property.

+The proof of Theorem~\ref{main-thm1} utilizes a crucial volume estimate from \cite{BT-Ax} and Milnor's method from \cite{Mil68}.
+Given that the image of the quasi-finite period map may have singularities, we generalize Milnor's method to accommodate our setting.

-In this paper we prove that the base space of family of elliptic surfaces of Kodaira dimension one satisfies a weak form of topological hyperbolicity: \begin{thmx} Let $f:\,\calx \to B$ be a family of polarized elliptic surfaces of Kodaira dimension one and without multiple fiber.
-Assume that the induced classifying map from $B$ to the coarse moduli space is quasi-finite.
-Then for each subvariety $Z \subset B$ of positive dimension ($Z$ can be equal to $B$), the fundamental group $\pi_1(\widetilde{Z})$ is infinite and non-abelian, where $\widetilde{Z}$ is the normalization of $Z$. \end{thmx} We expect the base $B$ appeared in \autoref{main-thm2} to be topologically hyperbolic.
+Conversely, it is natural to investigate moduli spaces where Torelli-type theorems are {\it invalid}.
+As the second result, we prove that the base space of family of elliptic surfaces of Kodaira dimension one satisfies a weak form of topological hyperbolicity: \begin{thmx} Let $f:\,\calx \to B$ be a smooth family of polarized elliptic surfaces of Kodaira dimension one.
+Assume that every fiber of $f$ is a relative minimal elliptic surface without multiple fiber.
+Assume that the induced classifying map from the base $B$ to the coarse moduli space is quasi-finite.
+Then for each subvariety $Z \subset B$ of positive dimension ($Z$ can be equal to $B$), the fundamental group $\pi_1(\widetilde{Z})$ is infinite and non-abelian, where $\widetilde{Z}$ is the normalization of $Z$. \end{thmx} We expect the base $B$ that appears in \autoref{main-thm2} to be topologically hyperbolic.
+We hope that Theorem~\ref{main-thm2} serves as a first step toward studying the topological hyperbolicity of more general moduli spaces.
+It is well-known that the Torelli theorem fails for elliptic surfaces of Kodaira dimension one \cite{chakiris-80}.
+In \cite{saito-83}, Saito provided a sufficient condition for the validity of the infinitesimal Torelli theorem for such elliptic surfaces.
+This significant contribution allows us to focus on the remaining cases where Saito's condition does not apply.
+In these instances, we will utilize Oguiso-Viehweg's elegant work on the analysis of the singular locus of elliptic surfaces (cf. \cite{ov-01}), along with Simpson's nonabelian Hodge theory, to complete the proof.\ we know that $\mathrm{Im}[\pi_1(\widetilde{Z}) \to \pi_1(X)]$, and consequently $\pi_1(\widetilde{Z})$ itself, is infinite and non-abelian.
+Therefore, a weak form of topological hyperbolicity (infinite and non-abelian $\pi_1(\widetilde{Z})$ for each $Z \subset X$) holds if the period map is quasi-finite.